Yelp/mrjob/docs/guides/emr-opts.rst

     :set: emr
     :default: ``None``

-    When specified and not "0", this creates the master Hadoop node as a spot instance at this bid price.
+    When specified and not "0", this creates the core Hadoop nodes as spot instances at this bid price.
 You usually only want to set bid price for task instances.

 .. mrjob-opt::